nalves599/bling-bank-sirs-project/REPORT.md

 ##### Master Key

-The backend server has a Master Key which is stored in a file, and it is loaded as an environment variable, when the server starts.
+The backend server has a master key that only it knows, which it is loaded as an environment variable, when the server starts.
-This Master Key is used to store sensitive keys in the database.
-Some exemples of these keys will be explained in the following sections.
+This master key is used to store sensitive keys in the database.
+Some examples of these keys will be explained in the following sections.

 ##### Registration